Project HERO (Housing, Employment and Re-integration Opportunities)

 Veterans are often faced with many obstacles when they return to civilian life that put them at risk for homelessness, including difficulties finding affordable housing and earning a livable income.

-Project HERO (Housing, Employment and Re-integration Opportunities) provides employment services to veterans without secure homes that include assessment, training and job placement assistance.
+Project HERO (Housing, Employment and Re-integration Opportunities) provides employment services to veterans without secure homes that includes assessment, training and job placement assistance.
 HERO is under our Workforce Development Pillar of Service.

 Job training and help with placement is critical to veterans, who can be at a disadvantage when competing for employment when their military occupations and training are not transferable to the civilian workforce.